Toyota Land Cruiser Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Land Cruiser are $1,566 a year for full coverage insurance.
-Comprehensive insurance costs around $342 each year, collision insurance costs $610, and liability insurance is estimated at $456.
-A policy with just liability insurance costs approximately $508 a year, and coverage for high-risk drivers costs $3,396 or more.
-Teens pay the highest rates at up to $5,804 a year.
+The average insurance rates for a Toyota Land Cruiser are $1,566 a year including full coverage.
+Comprehensive insurance costs around $342, collision costs $610, and liability insurance is $456.
+A liability-only policy costs around $508 a year, with high-risk insurance costing $3,396 or more.
+Teen drivers cost the most to insure at $5,804 a year or more.

 Average premium for full coverage: $1,566

-Rates are based on $500 deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 states and Land Cruiser models.
+These estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Land Cruiser trim levels.

-For a driver around age 40, Toyota Land Cruiser insurance prices range from as low as $508 for your basic liability-only policy to a high rate of $3,396 for a driver who has had serious violations or accidents.
+For a driver around age 40, Toyota Land Cruiser insurance rates go from the low end price of $508 for just the minimum liability insurance to a much higher rate of $3,396 for a high-risk insurance policy.

-The ranges above illustrate why all drivers should get quotes for a specific zip code and risk profile, rather than relying on averaged prices.
+The examples above highlight why anyone shopping for car insurance should compare rates quotes for a specific zip code, rather than relying on price averages.

 Use the form below to get customized rates for your location.